 Possible Costs and Subsidies for Telemedicine Services

 On average, an online consultation costs around $20 to $25 in Singapore and is generally affordable.
-Given the COVID-19 pandemic, the Singapore Government has also extended some existing government healthcare subsidies to cover online doctor consultations.
+Given the COVID-19 pandemic, the Singapore Government has also extended some existing government healthcare subsidies to cover online doctor consultations for chronic diseases.
 Singaporeans and Permanent Residents will now be able to use their Community Health Assist Scheme (CHAS) cards and MediSave to pay for:

 - the video consultation;